andersganander/record_store/README.md

 - ### Contact page
     - The contact page consists of a form which the user can fill in.
     - The form contains a drop down with a list of different categorys to choose from, which will make it easier both for the user but also for the site owner.
+    - All the fields in the form are required and the email adddress must contain a @.
+    - When the user click the submit button and the form has been validated, a new page is opened in a new tab containing a table with the data that was sent from the form.
+    - In the nav bar, CONTACT is marked in white to indicate where the user is currently located on the site.

 ![Contact page image](docs/readme_images/contact_page.jpg)
 ![Contact form image](docs/readme_images/form_categorys.jpg)